ISSN 0972-5997

 Microbiology

 BACTECTM aerobic system (Becton Dickinson, Maryland, USA) was used to process blood cultures.
 The positive blood cultures were processed further by Gram stain and subcultures on 5% sheep blood agar (HiMedia Laboratories Pvt.
 Ltd, Mumbai, India) and MacConkey agar (HiMedia Laboratories Pvt.
 Ltd, Mumbai, India).
 The growth was identified by the standard biochemical methods and appropriate antibiotic susceptibility testing was done by modified Kirby Bauer method, using the appropriate antibiotic discs (HiMedia Laboratories Pvt.
 Ltd, Mumbai, India).
-Reporting of susceptibility was done according to the Clinical Laboratory Standards Institute (CLSI) guidelines.(9) Ampicillin 10 µg, amoxicillin clavulanic acid 20/10 µg, cefuroxime 30 µg, ceftriaxone 30 µg, cefotaxime 30 µg, pipercillin tazobactam 100/10 µg, imipenem 10 µg, meropenem 10 µg, amikacin 30 µg, co-trimoxazole 1.25/23.75 µg and ciprofloxacin 5µg discs were used for antibiotic susceptibility testing.
+Reporting of susceptibility was done according to the Clinical Laboratory Standards Institute (CLSI) guidelines.(9) Ampicillin 10 µg, amoxicillin clavulanic acid 20/10 µg, cefuroxime 30 µg, ceftriaxone 30 µg, cefotaxime 30 µg, piperacillin tazobactam 100/10 µg, imipenem 10 µg, meropenem 10 µg, amikacin 30 µg, co-trimoxazole 1.25/23.75 µg and ciprofloxacin 5µg discs were used for antibiotic susceptibility testing.
 A GNB was considered to be carbapenem resistant if it was resistant to either meropenem or imipenem, on antibiotic susceptibility testing.
 The analysis of antibiogram was done using WHONET software.

 Statistical analysis